nouisl/nouisl/README.md

 Here's a brief overview of the repositories you'll find here:

 - Noushin-FYP: A full stack decentralised web ticketing application created for my final year dissertation.

-- loco: Location based attendance tracking app created for a group project in my second year of university.
+<br />- loco: Location based attendance tracking app created for a group project in my second year of university.

-- Assignments:  Includes a range of assignments completed during my studies using both Python and Java.
+<br />- Assignments:  Includes a range of assignments completed during my studies using both Python and Java.

 Thank you!